Human Development offers two types of Master's degrees.

 The other (M.A) is offered as a one year program and can be (though need not be) treated as an extension of a four-year undergraduate degree.
 The goal of the one-year master’s program is to provide an opportunity for qualified students to gain additional research experience and increase credentials for application to a PhD or other advanced degree program where knowledge of Human Development may be helpful.
 Please note: Neither the Department nor individual faculty will be able to fund students (by providing tuition, insurance, or a teaching or research assistantship) during the one-year Master's degree program.

 Information specific to the One-Year M.A. program:

-- Each student’s progress is supervised by a Special Graduate Committee composed of two faculty members to be chosen by the student from among Human Development graduate field faculty who have compatible interests.
-Because this is a two semester program, we accept students only if there is a graduate faculty member available to mentor them.
-To see if there is a faculty member whose research interests are compatible with yours, please read the biographical statements.
-If you do find a faculty member with compatible research interests, please feel free to contact the faculty member directly.
+Each student’s progress is supervised by a Special Graduate Committee comprised of two faculty members to be chosen by the student from among Human Development graduate field faculty who have compatible interests.
+Because this is a two semester program, we accept students only if there are two graduate faculty members available to mentor them.
+To see if there are faculty members whose research interests are compatible with yours, please read the biographical statements.
+If you do find faculty members with compatible research interests, please feel free tocontact them directly.

-- Required: A total of 30 credit hours, which must include at least two formal courses in each semester, with the remaining credit hours devoted to either supplemental course work or research participation or a combination of both.
+Required: A total of 30 credit hours, which must include at least two formal, didactic courses in each semester, with the remaining credit hours devoted to either supplemental course work or research participation or a combination of both.
 The specific courses, the type of research undertaken, and the content of the final thesis are decided jointly by the student and the Special Committee.

 Apply via the current Cornell University Graduate School application form.